Tyson Fury vs. Francis Ngannou: Background

 Prior to winning the UFC heavyweight title, Ngannou had long expressed an interest in moving to boxing, specifically facing Fury or former WBC heavyweight champion Deontay Wilder.
 Following Fury's victory against Dillian Whyte in April 2022, Ngannou entered the ring and the pair put forth a suggestion for a bout against one another.
 Ngannou left the UFC in January 2023 following a year-long contract dispute.
 One of his main gripes was the UFC's denying of his insistence of a right to box in his contract.
 Ngannou later signed with the PFL, which would allow him to box.

 A professional bout between Fury and Ngannou was announced on 11 July 2023, to take place in Saudi Arabia.
 WBC president Mauricio Sulaiman confirmed that Fury would not be stripped of his title and that the organisation had given him special permission to compete.

 Prize money for the bout, not including earnings from Pay Per View, was estimated at US$10 million for Ngannou and US$50 million for Fury.

 The fight

 The fight was close and competitive throughout with both of them switching stances multiple times.
 Fury was knocked down from a left hook in the 3rd round.
 Nevertheless he survived to win a somewhat controversial split decision.
 Ngannou attempted a superman punch in the final round.

 Aftermath

 This ended with a controversial decision that gave Fury the win.
 Fury would later agree to an undisputed showdown with Oleksandr Usyk set for 17 February 2024 (later pushed back to May).
 Ngannou would next face former heavyweight champion Anthony Joshua, who stopped him inside two rounds.
+Of the fight between Fury and Ngannou, Usyk suggested that Fury did not take it seriously.